aRustyDev/infosec-sample-scenarios/labs/lab-01/01-nmap-scanning.md

 ### Goal
 1. Find the IP addr of the vulnerable site
+2. Attempt host discovery
-2. Identify what port the vulnerable app is running on
+3. Identify what port the vulnerable app is running on
-3. Identify what service/version is running the app
+4. Identify what service/version is running the app
+5. Identify the OS of the host machine running the site

 Create a lab that demonstrates the difference between nmap flags and when to use them.

-`nmap -n -sn <iprange>/24`
 ## Steps
 ### Find the IP addr of the vulnerable site
 `ping examplecorp.com`